 GConf provides functions for reading your parameters.
 They look like this:

-foo = self.gconf_client.get_string("/path/to/my/config/data/foo")
+= self.gconf_client.get_string("/path/to/my/config/data/foo")

-bar = self.gconf_client.get_int("/path/to/my/config/data/bar")
+foo = self.gconf_client.get_int("/path/to/my/config/data/bar")

-baz = self.gconf_client.get_bool("/path/to/my/config/data/baz")
+bar = self.gconf_client.get_bool("/path/to/my/config/data/baz") baz

-All of the functions except get_boolreturn None if the key isn’t found.
+get_boolreturn None if the key isn’t found.
 Oddly, get_bool seems to return False if the key isn’t found.
 In my configuration code, I like to initialize my GConf values when the key isn’t found.
-So when if my code were to read the “foo” parameter like the above example, it’d actually be coded something like this:
+So when if my code were to read the “foo” parameter like the above example, it’d actually be coded something like this:= self.gconf_client.get_string("/path/to/my/config/foo")

-if foo == None:
+foo if foo == None:

 self.gconf_client.set_string("/path/to/my/config/foo", "Default Value")

-foo = "Default Value"
+= "Default Value" foo

 And I usually wrap the above idiom in its own function that accepts a key name and a default value.